 Basic concepts: The bilingual person.
 Cognitive characteristics of the bilingual process.
-Bilingualism from a sociohistorical and cultural perspective.
+Bilingualism from a socio-historical and cultural perspective.
 Bilingual models: Background and development of bilingual models.
 Linguistic policy and approach in Europe.
 The bilingual school in the United States.
 Teaching in the bilingual classroom: Integrating language and content.
 Methodological approach.
-The student and teacher and the family.
+The student, teacher, and family.
 Designing teaching and learning plans.
 Assessment in the bilingual classroom.
+Offered fall.